Updated: Oct 9

 I began this article with some specific products in mind, but those are all unavailable right now as the whole country scrambles to stock up on immune supplements.
 These supplements will not stop the virus itself, but supplements may strengthen your own immune system to handle the virus better.

 If you live in Mendocino visit Corners of the Mouth health food store Monday - Friday from 3-5 and either myself or another consultant can help you choose immune supplements.
-If you don't live here you can reply to this email and I'll give you a link to my online store.
+If you don't live here you can click here to set up a time to talk about your immune health.

 This is not a replacement for medical care.
 Please continue to see your medical doctor and if you have trouble breathing or have a high fever that persists then contact your emergency room and medical doctor.